technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab 1.md

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image6.png)

-![A screenshot of a computer AI-generated content may be incorrect.](./media/image7.png)

 4. Enter **Name, Description and Instruction** of the agent as give below and click on **Create** button.